System Of A Down rally support amid Azerbaijan's "evil aggression" against Armenia

 SOAD – all of whom are of Armenian descent – were at the forefront of campaigning for recognition of the Armenian genocide of 1915, and have continued with their efforts speak up for the nation amid ongoing unrest.

-Responding to the most recent round of aggression, System Of A Down have issued a statement on social media.
+Responding to the most recent round of aggression, System Of A Down issued a statement on social media yesterday evening (September 14).

 “Around midnight on the 12th of September 2022, forces of Azerbaijan led by its corrupt petro-oligarchic leader Aliyev attacked Armenia’s whole eastern border bombing civilian infrastructure and homes,” the message began.